Wellbeing Research Centre (WRC)

 - 13:35-13:55 – Hilary Jennings (Director of the Happy Museum Project) discussed her work as the part-time Director of the Happy Museum Project (HMP) which works with museums to develop their role in civil society, and working with communities to build resilience through well-being and environmental sustainability.
 The title of her presentation was “How can museums help foster wellbeing that doesn’t cost the Earth“.
 The HMP works with a community of museums across the UK and has recently launched a new Affiliate Scheme; facilitated by Nicola Mann.

-- 14:00-14:20 – Dr Mike Keating(Professor of International Political Economy, at Richmond) discussed the role of appropriate technology in the context of a low-carbon energy transition; facilitated by Sabine Spangenberg.
+- 14:00-14:20 – Dr Mike Keating(Professor of International Political Economy, at Richmond) discusses the role of appropriate technology in the context of a low-carbon energy transition; facilitated by Sabine Spangenberg.

 - 14:25-15:00 – Discussion and Close

-‘The success of unconditional cash transfers as a development strategy
+‘The success of unconditional cash transfers as a development strategy’

-8th December 2016 – ‘How do young people see the World?’ – a talk by Yemi Babington-Ashaye
+‘How do young people see the World?’

-12th October 2016 – Economic Policy: The UK economy and selected topics in economic policy – a talk by Sanjay Raja
+‘Economic Policy: The UK economy and selected topics in economic policy’

-The Wellbeing Research Centre welcomed Mr Sanjay Raja to present a detailed discussion on the performance of the UK economy since around the time of the 2007-8 financial crisis.
-The paper was primarily policy focused and raised as many questions about the performance of the UK economy as it set out to answer.
+On October 12th Mr Sanjay Raja presented a detailed discussion on the performance of the UK economy since around the time of the 2007-8 financial crisis.
+The presentation was policy focused and generated a considerable amount of discussion amongst the audience.

 On October 5th 2016 Professor Paul Fisher delivered a lecture on the theme of central banking capabilities to a group of around 30 students and faculty at the Richmond Business School in Kensington, London.
 During the talk Paul focused on 3 inter-linked issues: